-The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") in partnership with the Illinois State Board of Education is issuing this Notice of Funding Opportunity ("NOFO") to launch the Clean Energy Career Pathway Program.
+The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") is issuing this Notice of Funding Opportunity ("NOFO") to release the second round of the Clean Energy Career Pathway Program.
 In 2021, Governor Pritzker signed the Climate and Equitable Jobs Act ("CEJA") to incentivize renewable energy development, accelerate electric vehicle ("EV") infrastructure, create statewide clean energy workforce training programs, and equitably support energy transitions.
 This grant program will be an avenue to recruit students into the fields that support in-demand jobs in the clean energy sector, allowing students to be prepared for a career leading to steady employment and a livable wage.
-The grant will provide funding to eligible applicants to support the development and implementation of Clean Energy Career Pathways in districts and schools.
+The grant will provide funding to eligible applicants to support the development and implementation of Clean Energy Career Pathways in schools.